 Do you relax easily and comfortably with your partner or do you turn to other things such as alcohol, the internet or shopping to unwind?
 These behaviors significantly influence your relationships and are often at the core of what you fight about most.

 What Can You Expect?

 My style is relational, direct, supportive, engaging and kind.
 A little humor gets thrown in as well!
-The first time I meet with you and your partner, the session will last 3 hours in order to properly assess what’s truly happening in the relationship.
+The first time I meet with you and your partner, we will meet for a 50-minute consultation session in order for me to understand your concerns, your therapy goals and to explain my approach and answer any questions.
+After this session, we can mutually decide whether we would like to move forward with therapy.
+If we decide to proceed, the next session will last 3 hours in order to properly assess your family histories and longstanding communication styles.
 Your session may include talking with your partner while I observe and comment, interviews to identify attachment styles, learning and practicing effective communication techniques and exercises to help you feel safe and secure with your partner.
 Follow-up sessions are either 1 ½ or 2 hours in length, depending on various factors.
 I very much look forward to working with you and your partner!